masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 # Run model with synthetic rainfall events
-This contains instructions from setting up and running the Hec-Ras model within Hec-Ras, and also reference to (unsuccesful) attempts to automate the process of setting up and running the Hec-Ras model.
+This contains instructions from setting up and running the Hec-Ras model within Hec-Ras, and also references an (unsuccesful) attempt to automate the process of setting up and running the Hec-Ras model.

 ## Table of contents